 The answer is not as obvious as it seems.
-When A Beautiful Mind hit cinema screens, one correspondent to an entertainment weekly pointed out that the ‘Nobel prize in Mathematics’ he had read about did not actually exist.
+When A Beautiful Mind hit our screens, one correspondent to an entertainment weekly pointed out that the ‘Nobel Prize in Mathematics’ he had read about did not actually exist.
 Many will recall the brief scene in the movie when the young Nash – suffering from lack of recognition of his true genius – remarks to his MIT colleagues that he has been robbed of the ‘Fields Medal’.
 What is that?
-Ask any mathematician, and he or she will tell you: ‘this is the equivalent of the Nobel prize for mathematicians’.
+Ask any mathematician, and he will tell you: ‘this is the equivalent of the Nobel prize for mathematicians’.
 Established in 1936, it is given once every four years to no more than four exceptional mathematicians under 40 years of age.

 The incident confirms that John Nash, in coveting this most prestigious prize in the mathematics community, was at that point still rooted in reality.
 In contrast, though the story of a man from Stockholm waiting for Nash after his class to share the good news that he had won a prize is confirmed, it is doubtful that the prize itself was real.
 And this is not true only of mathematics.
 Or so I will claim.